This is the multi-page printable view of this section. Click here to print.

 You can check API traffic, performance, and error status.

 1. Click the All Services > Application Service > API Gateway menu.
-Go to the Service Home page of API Gateway.
+This will take you to the API Gateway Service Home page.

 2. Click the API Gateway > Report menu on the Service Home page.
-Go to the Report page.
+This will take you to the Report page.

-Inquiry periodSelect date to query (default 1 week from current date, up to one month possible)
+Query PeriodSelect date to query (default 1 week from current date, can query up to one month)

 Stage NameStage name under API

-1. Once the information input and selection are completed, you can check the Report information.
+1. When information entry and selection is complete, you can view Report information.

-LatencyTime taken from when the user sends a request to the API Gateway until receiving a response
+LatencyTime from when the user sends a request to API Gateway to when they receive a response

-Integration LatencyThe time taken from the moment API Gateway sends a request to the backend server until it receives a response from the backend.
+Integration LatencyTime from when API Gateway sends a request to the backend server to when it receives a response from the backend

 4XX ErrorNumber of calls with API status code 4XX